 At this point, I know there’s SOMETHING to the spirituality stuff.

 I’ve heard enough things from clients, had enough experiences of my own, and seen enough results to know that this isn’t just some sort of made up nonsense.

-I’m also aware that many, many indigenous groups from around the world felt a strong connection to spirituality in various forms (though not necessarily the form we see all over social media), and that seems like something important to be aware of as well.
+I’m also aware that many, many indigenous groups from around the world felt and feel a strong connection to spirituality in various forms (though not necessarily the form we see all over social media), and that seems like something important to be aware of as well.

-That said, I still hold it all very, very lightly.
+That said, I still hold it all lightly.